castle-engine/cge-www/README.md

 To edit: Fork this repository, edit php file in `htdocs/`, and create a pull request.

 To test your modifications, you can follow the _"Testing Locally"_ instructions below.
-If these instructions look too complicated, just ignore them for simple modifications --- the PHP files are mostly using trivial HTML with small PHP additions (like PHP castle_header, api_link functions) so if you understand basic HTML, you can probably figure out what is going on.
+If these instructions look too complicated, just ignore them for simple modifications --- the PHP files are mostly using trivial HTML with small PHP additions (like PHP `castle_header`, `cgeRef` functions) so if you understand basic HTML, you can probably figure out what is going on.

 Most important PHP functions are: